shafayet98/simple-express-starter-bsh/README.md

 simple-express-starter is a shell script which will help to create a starter template for any node/express application.

 ### prerequisite (must be installed)
-1. Node
+1. node
-2. NPM
+2. npm

 ### installation Process

-1. Clone the project to any directory
+1. clone the project to any directory
 ```
 git clone https://github.com/shafayet98/simple-express-starter-bsh.git
 ```